Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 - Internet addresses include email addresses and website designations (URLs).

-This term does not exist and would be a double negative, if it did.
+This term is a double negative.
 Regardless is the correct word.

 Followers are called Muslims.
 The adjective is Islamic.